Skip to main content

 Explanation

 In this example, we are adding an extra level to the CSS classes.
-The following are the default styles for the tooltip:
+The following are the default base styles for the tooltip:

 .tooltip {